-People with a mental health condition have a shorter life expectancy and 4 out of 5 people living with a mental health condition have a co-existing physical illness.
-They are twice as likely to have cardiovascular disease, respiratory disease, metabolic syndrome, diabetes and osteoporosis and they are 65% more likely to smoke and six times more likely to have dental problems16.
+People with a mental health condition have a shorter life expectancy.
+They are twice as likely to have cardiovascular disease, respiratory disease, metabolic syndrome, diabetes and osteoporosis and they are 65% more likely to smoke and six times more likely to have dental problems.
 People with co-existing mental and physical health conditions are twice as likely as people with only one physical or mental health condition, and eight times more likely than people with no physical or mental health condition, to struggle with activities of daily living.
-The percentage of children (5-16) overweight or obese was 21.6% (2019-2022) in NBM region almost comparable to that of NSW62.
-The percentage of adults overweight (2022) or obese was 68% in NBM region compared to 58% for NSW63.
-Being overweight or obese can have major impacts on a person's physical and mental health and wellbeing64.